TommyBiostats/statistically-significant/README.md

 **Phase III clinical trial analysis of a CardiaX hypertension drug.**

 This is the statistical analysis of a Phase III randomized control clinical trial data.
 The aim was to assess the efficiency of a new hypertension drug - CardioX (Drug A) - against an active comparator (Drug B) and placebo.
-Additionally, risk base monitoring (RBM) was conducted.
+Additionally, risk based monitoring (RBM) was conducted.

 https://github.com/TommyBiostats/phase3-clinical-trial-analysis/blob/main/2025.09.17_CRO_report.pdf